Install CalcoPolis as App Add Calcopolis icon to homescreen and gain quick access to all calculators. Click here to see how »

 Make the business plan.

-Calculating monthly recurring revenue is the first step when planning a new SaaS business.
-It gives you perspective on the business's potential cash flows and revenue.
+Calculating monthly recurring revenue is a first step when planning a new SaaS venture.
+It gives perspective on potential cash-generating capacity and revenue scale under different acquisition and churn assumptions.

 Prepare forecast